- Posted August 24, 2014 by

 "Tzeva Adom ,Tzeva Adom, Tzeva Adom" (Sound of explosion, feel the ground shudder upon impact)....that sounded close.....
 Did it hit someone's house?
 My car? .....After I wait a few minutes, I leave the saferoom and go to a window.
 I see no one running, no signs that anything sinister happened to anyone's person or property.

 Within a few minutes, all of us who live here receive a "comforting" text message, telling us it fell outside the community: "no one hurt.
-No damages to anything" (except for that next little chip in our protective emotional armor of our psyches).
+No damages to anything" (except for that next little chip in that protective, emotional armor of our psyches).

 It's time to get up, get the day started, take the dogs for a walk.
 Hopefully it will be no more eventful than the clip from yesterday morning's walk, uploaded here.